Globalplex Intermodal Terminal

 General Cargo Facility

 Globalplex Intermodal Terminal’s 204′ x 660′ deep-draft general cargo dock was developed to handle breakbulk and general cargo.
 The dock’s circular capacity allows trucks enough area to turn around, which is conducive to maximum transfer efficiency.
 Adjacent and downriver from the general cargo dock is a 65′ x 700′ finger pier, which allows the berth of two Panamax-size vessels and direct-to barge transloading.
-Two Manitowoc 2250 rail-mounted gantry cranes (with spreaders), which travel the full length of both docks, are in place to handle a wide variety of cargoes, including heavy lifts and containers.
+Two Konecranes Gottwald portal harbor cranes, which will soon travel the full length of both docks, are in place to handle a wide variety of cargoes, including bulk, containerized, and project cargos.

 Also available is a 177,000 square-foot (16,444 square-meter) storage pad, providing ample space for the staging of cargo prior to shipment.
 There is sufficient turning radius for interstate trucks and stevedoring equipment to maneuver while handling cargo.
 The area is outfitted with lighting and a rainwater runoff and drainage collection system.
 This open storage area is supplemented by three transit sheds: (1) 50,000 squarefoot shed, (2) 72,000 square-foot shed with truck bays and rail docks, and (3) 40,000 square-foot dry bulk shed.